 Also known as the “web client,” users can access Dynamics 365 through a supported browser.
 No installation is required on the local machine to use the web client.
 Users simply type in a URL for their CRM website.

-Between the web client and the Outlook client, the web client is generally easier for users to learn because the left navigation provides visual cues for users who may not remember where to go.
+Between the web client and the Outlook client, the web client is generally easier for users to learn because the tile-based navigation provides visual cues for users who may not remember where to go.